Michael Jenkins (wide receiver): 2009 season

 Jenkins started for the Falcons in 2009.
 He finished the season with 50 receptions, 635 yards, and a touchdown.

 2010 season

-After suffering an injury in an offseason team scrimmage, Michael Jenkins would miss 4 to 6 weeks.
-As a result, Jenkins started just 9 regular season games for the Falcons in 2010, finishing with 41 receptions for 505 yards and 2 touchdown receptions.
-Atlanta finished with the best record in the NFC at 13–3, but the Falcons were upset by the eventual Super Bowl Champion Green Bay Packers in the Divisional Playoffs.
-In the 48–21 loss to Green Bay, Jenkins recorded 6 receptions for 67 yards.
+After suffering an injury in an offseason team scrimmage, Michael Jenkins would miss four to six weeks.
+As a result, Jenkins started just nine regular season games for the Falcons in 2010, finishing with 41 receptions for 505 yards and two touchdown receptions.
+Atlanta finished with the best record in the NFC at 13–3, but the Falcons were upset by the eventual Super Bowl champion Green Bay Packers in the Divisional Round of the playoffs.
+In the 48–21 loss to Green Bay, Jenkins recorded six receptions for 67 yards.

 2011 season

 On July 29, 2011, Jenkins was released by the Atlanta Falcons.
 A day later, he signed with the Minnesota Vikings.

 He was placed on injured reserve on November 29, 2011.
 He caught 38 passes for 466 yards and scored three touchdowns during the season.